 That’s where you come in, my friend.

 These are the people you want to hook.
-These are the people that you want to come to you, begging for a meal plan.
+The people that you want to come to you, begging for a meal plan.

 These are the people that will come back to you, over and over again.